View Cancer Clinical Trials

 - Is the subject HIV positive?

-- Does the subject have any gastrointestinal disease that would prevent him or her from being able to ingest or absorb flucytosine?
+- Does the subject have any gastrointestinal disease that would prevent him or her from being able to swallow or absorb flucytosine?

 - Has the subject received any investigational treatment within the past 30 days?